 - Click admin (gear icon) in the Webmaster Links menu.

 - Click the Member or Non-Member button, depending on your need.

-NOTE: Remember to click Stop Impersonating in your site footer to stop impersonating.
+NOTE: Remember to click Stop Impersonating in your site header or footer to stop impersonating.

 If you need to impersonate a specific user, use the Directory to search for and access the user's profile.
 Then:

 - Enter the reason why you're impersonating them, and then click Start Impersonation Session.
 You'll only be able to impersonate them for the indicated length of time.
 (This is configurable on the Admin > Settings > Security > Impersonation page.
 See Manage User Data Privacy for more information.)